mogren/grig/README.md

-grig - Like rig, but in go
+## grig - Like rig, but in go

-====
-The program will generate a random address complete with street names and zip codes.
+The program will generate any number random addresses, complete with names, street names, cities and zip codes.

 To compile:
 ```